3 Common Misconceptions About Counseling

 Therapists have trained to have a deeper understanding of human nature.
 They can help you recognize your own behavioral patterns as well as offer tools to make necessary adjustments.
 They can also help you to gain a fresh perspective on the events of your life and the choices you’ve made.

 And finally, we don’t always want our friends or family to know what’s going on in our lives.
-Because counseling is confidential and because your therapist’s only vested interest in you is helping you improve yourself and overcome your challenges, it is generally easier talking openly with them.
+Because counseling is confidential and because your therapist’s only vested interest in you is to help you improve yourself and overcome your challenges, it is generally easier talking openly with them.
 Only by being totally honest and transparent about your life and yourself can you hope to create lasting change.

 Counseling is All About Blaming Your Parents for Your Current Behavior